-Process Engineering Research to Improve Safety, Quality, & Utilization of Food and Biomaterials
+Process Engineering Research to Improve Safety, Quality, & Utilization of Water, Food, & Biomaterials

-The Food Safety and Sustainability Engineering Research lab at the University of Alberta focuses on improving the safety, quality, and utilization of food and biomaterials.
-We are working towards developing advanced, green technologies (e.g., atmospheric cold plasma, high intensity light pulses emitted from LEDs, 3D printing/additive manufacturing of food) to improve food safety and overall sustainability of food systems.
+The Food Safety and Sustainability Engineering (FSSE) Research lab at the University of Alberta focuses on improving the safety, quality, and utilization of water, food, and biomaterials.
+We are working towards developing applications of the following advanced, green technologies to improve food safety and overall sustainability of food systems.

 Following are the key research areas: